MakieOrg/Website/src/blogposts/v0.22.2/post.md

 ## [Cleanup volume](https://github.com/MakieOrg/Makie.jl/pull/4726)

-Addressed discrepancies in volume plot algorithms between different platforms and added more detailed documentation and tests for volume rendering.
+We addressed discrepancies in volume plot algorithms between GLMakie and WGLMakie and added more detailed documentation and tests for volume rendering.
+We fixed an issue with `:mip` truncating values at `0`, fixed `RGBA` algorithms not accepting `RGBA` data and connected the `absorption` keyword to `:absorptionrgba` and `:indexedabsorption`.
 ![](./images/volume1.png)
 ![](./images/volume2.png)

 ## [Improve nan handling in surface plots](https://github.com/MakieOrg/Makie.jl/pull/4735)

-Improved handling of NaN values in surface plots, ensuring consistency across different backends and updated reference images to reflect these changes.
+We improved handling of NaN values in surface plots, ensuring consistency across different backends and updated reference images to reflect these changes.
+Specifically we are now treating NaNs in positions as invalid data, resulting in the relevant vertices being cut instead of defaulting to 0.

 | v0.22 | v0.22.2 |
 | --- | --- |